 Your Dedicated Advocate In Child Custody And Child Support Cases

 Nothing is more important in life than your child(ren).
-No relationship can compare to the one between a parent and his or her child, which is what makes child custody negotiations so intimidating.
+No relationship can compare to the one between a parent and his or her child, which is what makes child custody and child access negotiations so intimidating.

 At Randle & Randle Attorneys At Law, LLC, we will be your zealous advocates throughout the custody process.
-We know how vulnerable you may feel in this situation, but we have the skills and resources to negotiate an arrangement that protects your parental rights and is in the best interests of your children.
-We have been successful in advocating for our clients for years.
+We recognize how uncertain you may feel in this situation, however, we will assist you in understanding the strengths and weaknesses of your case under the current Maryland Law.
+At the same time, we will use the Maryland discovery process to determine the strengths and weaknesses of the opposing parties’ case.
+We initially prepare every case as if it will go to a contested hearing but being open to serious settlement discussions.
+We have the skills and resources to negotiate a settlement arrangement that protects your parental rights and is in the best interests of your child(ren).
+We have been successful in advocating for our clients for decades.

 Understanding Your Custody Options

 One of our priorities is to educate our clients about the laws and processes surrounding their issue.
-When it comes to child custody, there are multiple possibilities, including:
+When it comes to child custody/child access, there are multiple possibilities, including:

-• Primary physical custody: When one parent has care of the child the majority of the time, he or she is the child’s primary custodian.
-The other parent may be awarded visitation.
+- Primary physical custody: When one parent has care of the child the majority of the time, he or she is the child’s primary custodian.
+The other parent may be awarded visitation/access.

-• Visitation: This is awarded to the noncustodian parent and on a schedule determined by the parties or the court; he or she may be entitled to visitation with the child.
+- Visitation/Child Access: This is awarded to the noncustodial parent and on a schedule determined by the parties or the court, he or she may be entitled to visitation/access with the child.

 The scenario that makes the most sense for you will depend on numerous factors, including the ability of the parents to communicate about the well-being of the child(ren) and both parents’ ability to care for the children.
 Above all else, your custody plan must be in the best interests of your child(ren).